-Derivatives not designated as hedging instruments consist of forward contracts used to hedge re-measurement of foreign currency denominated monetary assets and liabilities primarily for intercompany transactions, receivables from customers, and payables to third parties.
+Derivatives not designated as hedging instruments consist of forward contracts used to hedge re-measurement of foreign currency denominated monetary assets and liabilities primarily for receivables from customers and payables to third parties.
 Changes in exchange rates between our subsidiaries' functional currencies and the currencies in which these assets and liabilities are denominated can create fluctuations in our reported condensed consolidated financial position, results of operations and cash flows.
-As of July 2, 2023, to hedge balance sheet exposure, we held foreign currency forward contracts with an aggregate notional value of \$44.4 million.
+As of April 2, 2023 and January 1, 2023, to hedge balance sheet exposure, we held foreign currency forward contracts with an aggregate notional value of \$32.7 million and \$14.9 million, respectively.
 These foreign currency forward contracts have maturity of three months or less.
-As of January 1, 2023, to hedge balance sheet exposure, we held foreign currency forward contracts matures no later than October 2023.